rajeevpanwar/Vix-Volatility-Predictor/README.md

 ![](https://github.com/rajeevpanwar/final_project_flatiron/blob/master/Images/histogram_index_values.png)

+As this histogram can assist in making the point about 'long term mean reversion' with significant outliers few and far between in the past decade

 ![](https://github.com/rajeevpanwar/final_project_flatiron/blob/master/Images/box_plot_vix_index_values.png)

 ![](https://github.com/rajeevpanwar/final_project_flatiron/blob/master/Images/monthly_variation_vix_index.png)

+Clearly the above visualisation points to seasonality playing a factor with end of Q1 & Q2 seeing higher levels of volatility probably as institutional investors 'bake-in' expectations for companies listed on S&P500 by the end of 1st half the year based on financial disclosures

 Another important 'lesser' charateristic is that VIX has a strong negative correlation to the S&P 500, tending to rise when the stock market dives, and vice versa, and as such futures based on the VIX, traded at the CBOE (retail buyers hardly use CBOE since its been designed for large institutional investors), can be an effective vehicle for hedging stock market positions